Security hardening

 RBAC

-Kubewarden describes RBAC configurations in different Explanations sections.
+Kubewarden describes Role Based Access Control (RBAC) configurations in different Explanations sections.
 Users can fine-tune the needed permissions for the Audit Scanner feature, as well as per Policy Server Service Account for the context-aware feature.

 The view all Roles: